balderdashy/sails-docs/upgrading/To1.0.md

 New apps created with Sails 1.0 will contain a **config/security.js** file instead of individual **config/cors.js** and **config/csrf.js** files, but apps migrating from earlier versions can keep their existing files as long as they perform the following upgrades:

 * Change `module.exports.cors` to `module.exports.security.cors` in `config/cors.js`
-* Change CORS config settings names to match the newly documented names in http://sailsjs.com/documentation/reference/configuration/sails-config-security-cors
+* Change CORS config settings names to match the newly documented names in [Reference > Configuration > sails.config.security](http://sailsjs.com/documentation/reference/configuration/sails-config-security#?sailsconfigsecuritycors)
 * Change `module.exports.csrf` to `module.exports.security.csrf` in `config/csrf.js`.
 This value is now simply `true` or `false`; no other CSRF options are supported (see below).
 * `sails.config.csrf.routesDisabled` is no longer supported -- instead, add `csrf: false` to any route in `config/routes.js` that you wish to be unprotected by CSRF, for example: